Skip to content

 const cache = new InMemoryDocumentCache({ maxAgeMs: 60_000, maxEntries: 100 });

-const session = createSession({ cache });
+const session = createSession({ documentCache: cache });

 Caches receive decoded documents and are responsible for TTL (maxAgeMs) and eviction policies.
 The parser validates cached bytes before reuse to avoid stale results.
+Implementations receive the full RawDocumentIdentity, so get, set, and delete should use the identity rather than bare URLs.

 The token helpers separate document caching from flattened artefact caching: